In this Article

 Quite often it is seen that when a child undergoes an emotional trauma (death in the family or divorce or separation of parents), it leads to excessive vomiting.
 Brain tumours cause swelling of the brain and this pressure is the reason for vomiting in children.

-Symptoms of Vomiting in Kids
+Symptoms That May Accompany Vomiting in Kids

 - Severe headaches